Romantic Novelists' Association

-The Romantic Novelists' Association (RNA) is the professional body that represents authors of romantic fiction in the United Kingdom.
+The Romantic Novelists' Association (RNA) is the professional body representing authors of romantic fiction in the United Kingdom.
 It was founded in 1960 by Denise Robins (first president), Barbara Cartland (first vice-president), Vivian Stuart (first elected chairman), and other authors including Elizabeth Goudge, Netta Muskett, Catherine Cookson, Rosamunde Pilcher and Lucilla Andrews.

 The RNA has a membership approaching 1000, composed of authors and publishing professionals.
-It promotes and celebrates excellence in romantic fiction across all sub-genres.
-It offers a programme of events throughout the year including an annual conference and workshops/seminars on aspects of writing craft and the publishing industry.
-The organisations also supports a number of regional chapters, who meet regularly to discuss issues of concern to writers of romantic fiction.
-The organisation also runs the New Writers' Scheme, under which unpublished authors receive an appraisal of their work from an experienced member of the Association.
+It promotes and celebrates romantic fiction across all sub-genres.
+It holds events, including an annual conference and workshops/seminars on aspects of writing craft and the publishing industry.
+The organisation has regional chapters, which meet regularly to discuss issues of concern to writers of romantic fiction.
+The RNA runs the New Writers' Scheme, under which unpublished authors receive an appraisal of their work from an experienced member of the Association.
 Netta Muskett was co-founder and vice-president of the association and the Netta Muskett Award for new writers, now called the RNA New Writers Scheme, was created in her honour.

-Many of its members are best-selling and award-winning international authors and also speakers and creative writing tutors.

 Awards

 The RNA recognises excellence in romantic fiction through their annual Romantic Novel of the Year Awards.
-The Romantic Novel of the Year Awards cover several categories, including fantasy, contemporary and saga, and are unique in that they are judged solely by readers.
-Once a year, the RNA also awards a debut authors' prize sponsored by Dr David Hessayon.
-The RNA also holds an annual industry awards, recognising individuals and or companies who have promoted the genre of romantic fiction.
+The Romantic Novel of the Year Awards cover several categories, including fantasy, contemporary and saga, and are judged by readers.
+Once a year, the RNA also awards a debut authors' prize, sponsored by Dr. David Hessayon.
+The RNA also holds annual industry awards, recognising individuals and or companies who have promoted the genre of romantic fiction.